TIMWOOD: The Seven Wastes of Lean Manufacturing

 These movements sap time.
 They can also potentially damage the product and stress the individual.
 Motion studies first began in the 1900s with Frank Gilbreth, who studied bricklayers and noticed their constant bending to pick up heavy bricks from the ground instead of having the bricks available at a more comfortable height.

 Waiting involves any idle time produced when two interdependent processes aren't completely synchronized.
 This can be caused by machines, products, people, and information that forces operators to wait or work inefficiently.
-We spend a lot of our time waiting for various reasons that may include:
+We spend a lot of our time waiting for various reasons.

 - Previous operations running over their expected time